 A licensee can apply for an exemption from certain special conditions, such as, prohibiting the use of glass after midnight, restricting the sale of certain drink types, CCTV requirements (for venues which are a licensed restaurant) and ID scanning requirements (in limited circumstances).

-The Secretary of NSW Department of Industry will only consider an application where:
+The Secretary of NSW Department of Customer Service will only consider an application where:

 Fee: A non-refundable fee of $500 applies to all applications.